GsDevKit/GsDevKit_stones/README.md

 ------------- | -------------
 **v1.1.1** | [![**v1.1.1** build status](https://github.com/GsDevKit/GsDevKit_stones/actions/workflows/ci.yml/badge.svg?branch=v1.1.1)](https://github.com/GsDevKit/GsDevKit_stones/actions)

+## Versions
+### v1.1.1
+Development version intended for use with superDoit:v4.1 and GemStone 3.7.0.

 Greatly simplified version of GsDevKit_home
 1. bin directory of scripts implemented with superDoit and 3.6.5 for solo scripts and GsHostProcess ala the .solo battery test drivers used internally
 2. stone directory modeled after GsDevKit_home, but configurable for folks with different needs … some sort of template for definition of directory structure